-2. Two competitive written bids should be obtained when required.
+1. Two competitive written bids should be obtained when required.

-Section 31-7-13(b), Miss.
+Criteria Section 31-7-13(b), Miss.
 Code Ann.
-(1972), states that purchases which involve an expenditure of more than \$5,000, but not more than \$50,000, exclusive of freight and shipping charges, may be made from the lowest and best bidder without publishing or posting advertisement for bids, provided at least two written competitive bids have been obtained.
-As reported in the prior year's audit report we noted in our audit test work that competitive written bids were not obtained for some purchases in the Marion/Walthall Correctional Facility.
-Also, we noted in our audit test work that there were expenditures for the services of a physician totaling \$80,900 for the fiscal year, at the Marion/Walthall Correctional Facility, which were paid based on a verbal agreement that was not approved by the Board of Supervisors.
-Failure to obtain competitive written bids could result in excess costs to the County.
+(1972), states that purchases which involve an expenditures of more than \$5,000, but not more than \$50,000, exclusive of freight and shipping charges, may be made from the lowest and best bidder without publishing or posting advertisement for bids, provided at least two written competitive bids have been obtained.

+Condition As reported in the prior two years' audit reports, we noted in our audit test work that competitive written bids were not obtained for purchases in the County.
+Also, we noted in our audit test work that there were expenditures for the services of a physician totaling \$37,500 for the fiscal year at the Marion/Walthall Correctional Facility, which were paid based on a verbal agreement that was not approved by the Board of Supervisors.

+Effect Failure to obtain competitive written bids could result in excess costs to the County.

-The Purchase Clerk should ensure that at least two competitive written bids are obtained prior to purchasing any item or services with a cost between \$5,000 and \$50,000 and sealed bids obtained for items or services over \$50,000, as required by law.
+Recommendation The Purchase Clerk should ensure that at least two competitive written bids are obtained prior to purchasing any item or services with a cost between \$5,000 and \$50,000 and sealed bids obtained for items or services over \$50,000, as required by law.